soberhofer/munki-serial-enroll/README.md

 ## Server Configuration

-Munki Enroll requires PHP to be working on the webserver hosting your Munki repository.
+Munki Serial Enroll requires PHP to be working on the webserver hosting your Munki repository.

 Copy the **munki-enroll** folder to the root of your Munki repository (the same directory as pkgs, pkginfo, manifests and catalogs).